HelloHazel/HelloHazel/README.md

 ## Hi there 👋

-I'm Front-end developer Hazel who primarily works with React and JavaScript!
+- 🔭 I'm Front-end developer Hazel who primarily works with React and JavaScript!

-I'm interested in web application development, constantly learning to write better code.
+- ⚡ I'm interested in web application development, constantly learning to write better code.

+- 🐶 I am a fit and active dog lover who enjoys hiking and yoga and snorkeling.

+- 🔥 I tend to become fully immersed in things that interest me.

 ## 💪Skills